-Companies are realizing the fact that having a strong and attractive relocation package makes excellent business and brand sense, and it becomes a reality to be competitive in today's market.
-Believe it or not, but most companies will also add fantastic benefits, such as temporary housing, relocation bonds, and even loss-on-sale protection if you plan to sell your home.
-Reimbursement relocation packages allow transferees to pay all moving expenses with the idea that their employer will reimburse them a specific amount of money after the relocation.
-It's important to note that relocation packages are not a legal obligation, what is included may vary by company and even between employees.
+As such, many companies are offering additional benefits such as temporary housing, relocation bonds, and loss-on-sale protection.
+Reimbursement relocation packages allow employees to pay all moving expenses with the expectation that their employer will reimburse them a specific amount after the relocation.
+It's important to note that relocation packages are not a legal obligation and what is included may vary by company and even between employees.
 Companies should also consider adding a reimbursement clause in case an employee leaves before a set period of time.